 LATEST SCORING WORK:

-Co-Wrote with Jem Hopkins on score for short film "Telephone" by Illumine Films soon to be released!
+Co-wrote with Jem Hopkins on score for short film "Telephone" by Illumine Films!

 LATEST AUDIO WORK: